 Here are some of the things that can cause fish to taste fishy:

 - Age: The older a piece of fish is, the more likely it is to have a fishy ammonia smell.
 This is especially true of fresh-caught fish that are not cleaned and frozen immediately.

 - Mishandling: Cooked fish that is placed in a fridge with raw fish can take on a fishy aroma.

 - Diet: Fish that eat marine vegetation such as algae can have a muddy or “green” flavor, as can fish that scavenge the bottom for carrion and debris.
-Halibut have a diet that is almost entirely made up of crustaceans and shellfish, leaving them with a sweet-tasting flesh.
+Halibut has a diet that is almost entirely made up of crustaceans and shellfish, leaving them with sweet-tasting flesh.

 - Lack of proper seasoning: Some types of fish have a naturally gamey or briny flavor (though halibut isn’t one of them).
 Not seasoning or spicing the fish correctly can also lead to more predominantly gamey flavors.

 Most fish are good if they’re handled and cooked correctly, but halibut is among the most forgiving types.
-As long as its fresh, halibut has one of the least fishy flavors you can get in a marine fish.
+As long as it’s fresh, halibut has a delicate sweet flavor and is one of the least fishy flavors you can get in a marine fish.

 Is Halibut Good Eating?

-Halibut is an excellent fish to eat for many reasons, and it is arguably the tastiest type of fish on the market.
+Halibut is an excellent fish to eat, and it is arguably the tastiest type of fish on the market.
 Here are some of the advantages of eating halibut:

 - Highly nutritious: Along with being a great low-fat source of protein, halibut also contains high levels of essential vitamins and minerals such as potassium, selenium, and vitamin D. Halibut makes for an excellent low-calorie substitute for other forms of protein such as beef and pork.